threefoldtecharchive/did_research/poc_1.md

 As said, all of this is dependant on which KYC provider we will eventually choose.

+## POC evaluation

+Technology works, few remarks:
+- Storage was protected by the issuer’s keys.
+More sense is to have it in the 3Bot of the user who is the subject of the credentials.
+This way,
+    - the credentials remain owned by the authentic owner of the data
+    - It allows him to share the same info (proof of identity, proof of diploma ownership, …) with different relying parties
+- Question is how to share the data with the relying parties.
+A consent mechanism should be built in.
+In the BCDB setup, there is already a ACL mechanism in place, but this should probably be revised to fit with DID document sharing.
+Could be subject for a second POC.

 ## Notes

 Blockchain based DID's do lead to some concerns, since a user needs to pay a small